 We often hold usability tests in our User Experience Design lab at 215 Huron street.
 During these 30-45 minute tests, we invite U of T students to come in and test new designs and features that are in the works.
 It’s an opportunity for you to see what the ACORN team is currently working on, learn about our UX design process, and it also gives us a chance to meet you and find out how we can improve ACORN to make your student life easier.
 If you participate in 5 sessions, you’ll also get a credit on your Co-Curricular Record (CCR)!

 We do hire work-study students from time to time, and when positions are available you can find them on the Career Learning Network (CLN).

 ACORN’s Peak Load Mode is a simplified version of ACORN that is enabled on peak enrolment days to reduce load on the system and improve performance.
-An example of a peak enrolment day is when priority course enrolment controls are removed for Arts and Science courses on August 4th for the 2017-2018 academic year.
+An example of a peak enrolment day is when priority course enrolment controls are removed for Arts and Science courses in August.
 The ACORN team will announce these dates ahead of time.